This page may contain affiliate links. Learn More.

 If you pick luffas when they are under 5 inches, they are still soft inside.
 You can eat them raw or cook them.
 The fibers don’t form until the luffas are about a foot or so.
 They are sometimes referred to as Chinese okra.

 They taste kind of like cucumbers and kind of like zucchini.
 People use them in stir-frys.
 I have tried them raw, but not cooked.
 I always wanted to save most of them for drying, so I haven’t eaten many.
-Click here for some luffa dish pictures I found on Facebook.
+Click here for luffa dishes you can make.
 Looks pretty yummy.

 You can use the fibers of the luffa in water to hold a plant you’re trying to root.
 That will help keep the plant upright and make sure the stem is in the water.
 You can also use the luffa fibers as a planting medium similar to coco coir or peat like what those little peat pellets are made of.
 They would make a great stem holder for an arrangement of flowers too.
 Who needs a frog when you have a luffa for your vase?